Wacken Open Air: Peak years

 Prices for the festival have risen and are currently at a level similar to other major Rock festivals, such as Rock am Ring and Hurricane Festival.
 After several years of success in which the festival sold out within hours, the first 60,000 tickets for the 2017 festival were sold in mid-2016.
 55,000 tickets were sold within the first hour.
 By the end of April 2017, the festival was almost sold out except for a few remaining tickets.
 The price for the festival ticket was 220 Euros, but there was no fee for early arrival campers, who often set up their elaborately designed accommodations before the festival begins – partly to get the best spots near the festival grounds.
 In addition, all toilets and showers were free in 2017.

 The festival sold out within a few days each in 2014–2016.
 However, the last tickets for the 2017 festival were sold after 309 days, a mere 2 months before the start of the festival, even though only 10,000 tickets remained after the first day of sales.
 This was a matter of speculation at first, and reasons such as the changed security situation or the price development were taken into account.
 Regardless of that, the festival sold out for the 13th time in a row in 2018.

-On 5 April 2018 Thomas Hess, the festival's longtime production (and former security) director, passed away.
+On 5 April 2018, Thomas Hess, the festival's longtime production (and former security) director, died.
 He had joined festival management in 1996 as a former tour manager of Böhse Onkelz and was considered one of the most important leading figures for the festival, along with the remaining founders and the Trede family, who organise the camping areas and the camping supervisors as subcontractors.
 He made a significant contribution to the W:O:A being so well organised, peaceful and successful.

-Wacken Open Air 2018 was named the best major festival at the European Festival Awards 2018 and best festival at the Helga!
-Awards.
 For W:O:A 2019, all 75,000 tickets were sold within the first four days of sales, making this the 14th time in a row that the festival completely sold out.